Pontogeneus

-Pontogeneus (nomen dubium) is a genus of extinct cetacean known from fossils recovered from Late Eocene sediments (Bartonian-Priabonian stages) of the southeastern United States (most notably Alabama and Florida).
+Pontogeneus (nomen dubium) is a genus of extinct cetacean known from fossils recovered from the Late Eocene sediments (Bartonian-Priabonian stages) of the southeastern United States (most notably Alabama and Florida).

 Classification

 When "Zeuglodon" brachyspondylus was formerly included, Pontogeneus was depicted as having a skeleton similar to that of Basilosaurus cetoides, although the posterior thoracic vertebrae, the lumbar vertebrae, and the anterior caudal vertebrae had proportions closer to those seen in members of the archaeocete Subfamily Dorudontinae.

 Taxonomic history

 In 1852, Joseph Leidy had erected Pontogeneus priscus based on the centrum of a single cervical vertebra in the collections of the Academy of Natural Sciences in Philadelphia.
 Leidy noted that the centrum had been collected from exposures along the Washita River in Louisiana.
 Kellogg 1936 synonymized these two taxa to form Pontogeneus brachyspondylus which he listed as incertae sedis.